About Us

 Our People

-Professor David Ziegler
+Professor David Ziegler Director

 Prof Ziegler is a paediatric oncologist at the Kids Cancer Centre, Sydney Children’s Hospital, Randwick.
 He treats children with all types of cancer and sub-specialises in childhood brain cancers, including malignant gliomas, DIPG and medulloblastomas.
 Prof Ziegler is the Group Leader of Brain Tumour Program at Children’s Cancer Institute, head of Neuro-Oncology and clinical trials at the Kids Cancer Centre, Sydney Children’s Hospital.